YaqoobD/david-ecommerce/README.md

 ### GitHub
 ![download](https://user-images.githubusercontent.com/52135942/157489020-508768cc-f293-4994-8b59-f775f134bd62.png)

+ Matthew McCullough, a trainer at GitHub, explains that Git, like other version control systems, manages and stores revisions of projects.
+Although it’s mostly used for code but Git could be used to manage any other type of file, such as Word documents or Final Cut projects.
+Think of it as a filing system for every draft of a document.
+GitHub is a Git repository hosting service, but it adds many of its own features.
+While Git is a command line tool, GitHub provides a Web-based graphical interface.
+It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.

 ## 2) UML Diagrams
 A UML diagram is a diagram based on the UML (Unified Modeling Language) with the purpose of visually representing a system along with its main actors, roles, actions, artifacts or classes, in order to better understand, alter, maintain, or document information about the system.
 Mainly, UML has been used as a general-purpose modeling language in the field of software engineering, for the purpose of this project I have used 3 Diagrams to illustrate my design.